lima1/sttkit/README.md

     --refdata subclass
 ```

-Here, the reference scRNA-seq dataset is expected to be normalized by `sctransform` and
+Here, the reference scRNA-seq dataset is expected to be normalized by
-contains cell type annotation in a `type` meta data column (the column can be changed
+`sctransform` and contains cell type annotation in a `type` meta data column
-with `--refdata` as in this example).
+(the column can be changed with `--refdata` as in this example).
+Again,
-Again, `--singlecell` can be a list of reference datasets.
-Specify `--integration_method rctd`
+`--singlecell` can be a list of reference datasets.
+Specify
+`--integration_method rctd` to use [RCDT](https://github.com/dmcable/spacexr)
+or `--integration_method giotto` for [SpatialDWLS from
-to use [RCDT](https://github.com/dmcable/spacexr) instead.
-Output files and plots are equivalent.
+Giotto](https://github.com/drieslab/Giotto) instead.
+Output files and plots are
+equivalent.

 ![ex_sagittal_1_he_labels_allen_cortex_1_small](https://user-images.githubusercontent.com/364466/75380489-21e93080-58a5-11ea-8d1a-75950b0dd104.png)